wacncontent/CustomizeTool/removeCommentOutput2/articles/hdinsight/hdinsight-hadoop-streaming-python.md

 <!-- not suitable for Mooncake -->

 <properties
-   pageTitle="Develop Python MapReduce jobs with HDInsight | Windows Azure" description="Learn how to create and run Python MapReduce jobs on Linux-based HDInsight clusters." services="hdinsight" documentationCenter=""
+   pageTitle="Develop Python MapReduce jobs with HDInsight | Azure" description="Learn how to create and run Python MapReduce jobs on Linux-based HDInsight clusters." services="hdinsight" documentationCenter=""